 How do I know if changes in my periods are normal perimenopausal symptoms or something to be concerned about?

-Irregular periods are common and normal during perimenopause.
+Irregular periods are common and normal during perimenopause (the menopause transition).
 But other conditions can cause abnormalities in menstrual bleeding.
 If any of the following situations apply to you, see a doctor to rule out other causes.

 Potential causes of abnormal bleeding include hormonal imbalances, hormonal treatments, pregnancy, fibroids, blood-clotting problems or, rarely, cancer.